ixarlie/mutex-bundle/README.md

 i_xarlie_mutex:
     # specify a default locker service is mandatory
     default: redis.default
+    request_listener:
         # if you want activate symfony's translator and if your project has it, then messages will be translated.
         translator: true|false|~
         # if you want use userIsolation option, you should enable this configuration to inject symfony's token storage.
         user_isolation: true|false|~
+        queue_timeout: ~ # timeout in seconds the queue waits, if not max_execution_time configuration is taken
         http_exception: # optional
             message: 'This is the default block message'
             code: 409
     # you can have several lockers configurations for each type
     flock:
         default: